-Four months' notice is generally required for processing withdrawals of Ordinary Units held by Direct Investors (in addition to the two months minimum holding period for initial investments).
+Four months' notice is generally required for processing withdrawals (in addition to the two months minimum holding period for initial investments).

 However, withdrawals may be processed earlier than the four months' notice period at the discretion of Trilogy Funds, and if the liquidity position of the Trust allows this to occur.
 This is solely at the discretion of Trilogy Funds.